apache/nifi/nifi-extension-bundles/nifi-azure-bundle/nifi-azure-processors/src/main/resources/docs/org.apache.nifi.services.azure.storage.ADLSCredentialsControllerService/additionalDetails.md

 # ADLSCredentialsControllerService

+### Azure Identity Federation Token Provider

+When the **Credentials Type** property is set to `Access Token`, configure the **Azure Identity Federation Token Provider** with a controller service capable of exchanging workload identity tokens for Azure AD access tokens.
+The provider must return an `access_token` issued by Microsoft Entra ID (for example using the `StandardAzureIdentityFederationTokenProvider`).
+The access token is converted to the Azure SDK representation and cached in memory until it expires.

+The Azure client instances created by this service do not perform additional token refresh on their own.
+Ensure the configured Azure Identity Federation Token Provider automatically refreshes tokens before they expire, and that the configured scopes or audiences grant access to the target storage resources.

 ### Security considerations of using Expression Language for sensitive properties

 Allowing Expression Language for a property has the advantage of configuring the property dynamically via FlowFile